 The principal interest of the group is the application of the crossed beam method to studies of low energy ion-molecule reactions.
-We are working on state of the art methods that employ imaging techniques for reconstructing product velocity space distributions by taking a snapshot of the spatial distribution in a particular time window.
+Our research is based on velocity map imaging methods for reconstructing product velocity space distributions by taking a snapshot of the spatial distribution in a particular time window.
 The locus of points of reaction products with a constant center of mass speed is a sphere whose radius increases with time.
 Imaging the set of nested spheres describing the reaction products by projecting them on a plane allows all product velocity elements to be observed in a single time window.
-The schematic diagram indicates the important elements of the imaging method as implemented in our laboratory.
+The schematic diagram in Figure 1 indicates the important elements of the imaging method as implemented in our laboratory.

 Our initial studies have been on systems important in ion processing in circumstellar shells and in the atmosphere of Saturn’s moon Titan, which has been probed extensively by the Cassini spacecraft mission.
 Figure 2 shows product velocity space images for the C+ + NH3 system.
 The left panel shows the flux resulting from charge transfer; the NH3+ products are formed at the tip of the NH3 velocity vector.
 The right panel shows the flux arising from the production of HCNH+ via a long-lived complex produced by insertion of C+ into the N-H bond of ammonia.